KuzneY2K/fs-journal/notes/09-node.md

 domain, client id and audience <= important need

 set up .env in server, then head to client and set up env.js with auth0

+In postman, you can paste bearer token in the Auth tab <= network, preview, token You can also paste the bearer token for the whole collection

+const body = request.body

+You can get a list of stuff or have stuff render in before having to log in .get()
+.use(Auth0Provider.AuthorizeUserInfo)
+^^^^
+This middle ware will only let people post put and delete when logged in

+This will attach an Auth id onto a customer body.customerId = request.userInfo.id .populate('customer')